HMAS Melbourne (III)

 |Inherited Battle Honours|

-HMAS Melbourne (III) is one of the Royal Australian Navy's four Adelaide Class guided missile frigates.
+HMAS Melbourne (III) is one of the Royal Australian Navy's three remaining Adelaide Class guided missile frigates.
 The ship is a long-range escort capable of area air defence, surface and undersea warfare, surveillance, reconnaissance and interdiction.
 The ship can counter simultaneous threats from aircraft, surface vessels and submarines.

 The ship is also equipped with a sophisticated computer-based command and control system and a comprehensive sensor package including the Mulloka medium range sonar for submarine detection.